 13. Review the list of songs that will be transferred; to remove a song from the playlist before it’s transferred over, tap the song to uncheck it.
 Otherwise.
 Tap 'Confirm.'

 14. Tap the Apple Music icon to select it as a destination.
 Wait for the conversion process to finish, then tap 'Show.'

 15. You’ll be shown the playlist you’ve transferred, which can now be found in Apple Music.
 Happy listening.

 Once you've mastered how to transfer Spotify playlists to Apple Music, you might also be interested in How to change Spotify username, How to download songs in Spotify or our favorite Spotify hidden features.
+If you fancy a singalong, you'll definitely want to check out how to use the Spotify karaoke mode.
 Or, if you are leaving, here's how to delete your Spotify account and how we see the Apple Music vs. Spotify battle.